Relation algebras of Sugihara, Belnap, Meyer, and Church: Belnap

-whose universe $\M_0$ consists of eight binary relations on the rational numbers $\Q$: the empty relation $\emptyset$, the less-than relation $<$, the greater-than relation $>$, the identity relation $=$, the diversity relation $\neq$, less-than-or-equal $\leq$, greater-than-or-equal $\geq$, and the universal relation $\Q^2$, \ie, the unions of subsets of $\{<,\,>,\,=\}$.
-The Hasse diagram for $\M_0$ is in Figure \ref{fig1}.
-The operations of $\mathbf\M_0$ are union $\cup$, intersection $\cap$, residual $\to$, and converse-complement $\rmin$, defined in Table \ref{table1} with $\U=\Q$.
+whose universe $\M_0$ consists of eight binary relations on the rational numbers $\Q$: the empty relation $\emptyset$, the less-than relation $<$, the greater-than relation $>$, the identity relation $=$, the diversity relation $\neq$, less-than-or-equal $\leq$, greater-than-or-equal $\geq$, and the universal relation $\Q^2$.
+These eight relations are the unions of subsets of $\{<,\,>,\,=\}$.
+The Hasse diagram for $\M_0$ is shown in Figure \ref{fig1}.

-The logic called $\BM$ is defined by an explicit finite axiomatization \cite[p.\,128]{Brady2003}.
-By \cite[Theorem 9.8.6]{Brady2003} and its corollary, $\mathbf\M_0$ is characteristic for the logic $\BM$.
+The operations of $\MM$ are union $\cup$, intersection $\cap$, residuation $\to$, and converse-complementation $\rmin$, defined in Table \ref{table1} with $\U=\Q$.
+The logic called $\BM$ \cite[p.\,128]{MR3728341} is defined by an explicit finite axiomatization.
+By \cite[Theorem 9.8.6]{MR3728341} and its corollary, $\MM$ is characteristic for the logic $\BM$.
 Because it has a single finite characteristic structure, $\BM$ is a complete decidable logic.
+The universe $\M_0$ of $\MM$ is also closed under complementation $\min\blank$, conversion $\conv{}$, and relative multiplication $|$, and contains the empty relation $\emptyset$, universal relation $\Q^2$, and identity relation $\Id$ on $\Q$.
+Therefore $\M_0$ is the universe of an algebra